 History: In January 2008, a steering committee of consumers, families and providers across the US formed to create an organization dedicating to improving the lives of people with schizophrenia and related disorders.
 On February 28, 2008, the steering committee named the new organization Schizophrenia and Related Disorders Alliance of America (SARDAA).
 In March 2008, the SARDAA Board of Directors was formed, and a part-time consultant was retained to build the organization.
 In May, 2008 SARDAA was incorporated as a non-stock corporation in Maryland.

-Schizophrenics Anonymous (SA), founded by Joann Verbanic in 1985, is a self-help/peer support 6-step program run by and for persons who have schizophrenia or a related illness.
+Schizophrenia Alliance (SA), founded by Joann Verbanic in 1985, is a self-help/peer support 6-step program run by and for persons who have schizophrenia or a related illness.
 Since 1985, thousands of people have been supported by more than 150 groups that meet throughout 31 states, as well as in Australia, Brazil, Canada, Mexico, France, Russia, Germany, India and Venezuela.
 SARDAA has adopted SA as its signature program, as there was no nationally-supported parent organization to provide the support, materials, training and outreach.

 SARDAA continues to grow and develop while daily contacts for information regarding schizophrenia-related disorders from consumers, family members, professionals and other interested individuals are answered.